dvrpc-eth/dvrpc-docs/docs/light-clients.md

 }
 ```

-This minimal interface will allow integration with any light client implementation.
+This minimal interface will allow integration with any light client implementation, whether as a library or sidecar process.

+## What the Light Client Does NOT Do

+- **Not involved in P2P** - Each node's light client syncs independently
+- **Not shared across nodes** - No header gossip between DVRPC nodes
+- **Not our code** - We integrate existing implementations, not build our own